ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > QUESTION: IS THE SL "VIEW" PICKER A SELECT (SHOULD IT BE)?
 WHAT ABOUT GROUPS WITHOUT LABELS, WHAT ABOUT A SELECTION GROUP VS. AN ACTION GROUP OF MENU ITEMS (A.K.A MEGA-MENUS)?

 The client-user should be able to create groups for menu items in the menu.
 Groups are not interactable.
+Filtering by group name should show all the options under that group, whether or not it is included in the option text.

 ![ ](spec-images/select-8.png)